-What are the Best Sugar Substitutes for Diabetes?
+What is the Best Sugar Substitute For Diabetics?

 There is a different reaction from your body with sugar than there is with sugar substitutes.
 These sugars can inhibit with the tastes that your body is already used to.
 So what does this do to you?
 Well this can mess up your brain and changes its thoughts which processes thoughts for you to eat more foods that are sweet and sugary.